Obasan died the weekend before transfers.

-Obasan was the old grandma of the family that ran the Yamazaki fruit and vegetable market.
 Friday evening, Thackeray and Lundquist had stopped at the market to get onions and peppers for Sunday dinner.
 She was sitting on her stool in front of the white enamel freezer selling ice cream.
-As soon as she saw the missionaries she began rattling on about some American soldier she had met after the war.
-He had given her a bag of rice when her family was starving.
+As soon as she saw the missionaries, she began rattling on about an American soldier she’d met after the war.
+He’d given her a bag of rice when her family was starving.
 A touching story.
 The same old story.
-Mr. Yamazaki just shook his head.

-"Ja, mata," she said, come again.
+“Ja, mata,” she said.
+Come again.

 "The old bag must have finally kicked off," said Longstreet.